Sir John Parnell, 2nd Baronet: Family

 Parnell married Laetitia Charlotte Brooke, younger daughter of Sir Arthur Brooke, 1st Baronet and his first wife Margaret Fortescue in 1774, and together they had four children.
 Their eldest son John Augustus was a deaf-mute who was housed in a large walled garden for most of his life, while their second son Henry Brooke Parnell would go on to inherit the baronetcy and follow his own political career, becoming an Irish peer and also a member of parliament for Queen's County in the House of Commons at Westminster.

 Sir John Parnell, 2nd Baronet, left another son William, who in turn had a son, John Henry Parnell.
-The fourth son of John Henry Parnell was Charles Stewart Parnell.
+The fourth son of John Henry Parnell was Charles Stewart Parnell, known as "the uncrowned king of Ireland".